Cherry Cobbler on counter wtih spoon

 Ingredients for cherry cobbler before mixing on marble counter

-Cherries, a drupe fruit related to plums and peaches, are a sweet summer treat for baking.
+Cherries, a drupe fruit related to plums and peaches, are a sweet summer treat for baking with honey.
 Every summer, the wild cherry trees on our farm attract droves of birds — a mutually beneficial relationship between the wildlife in the area and us.
 The fruit is a food source for the birds brought to life by honeybees.

 a jar of mixed berry honey lfrom bee inspired honey retail store in owings mills aying on a bed of blackberries, blueberries, raspberries, and strawberries